evkx/evkx.github.io/content/models/ford/explorer/explorer_extended_range_rwd/_index.md

 ## Interior

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Ford Explorer Extended Range RWD accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

 There are two seat types you can choose from for the front row in the Ford Explorer Extended Range RWD.